botic/sharedmobility-ai/_netidee/README.md

 ## Images

 All photos are licensed under Creative Commons.
-Please use the following attribution: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en) by Luiza Puiu
+Please use the following attribution: [CC BY SA 4.0](https://creativecommons.org/licenses/by/4.0/deed.en) by Luiza Puiu

 * [Weronika and Philipp working on the prediction models](https://storage.googleapis.com/smai-public-assets/photos/team/201905181220-0002-PNL_4577-Luiza%20Puiu.jpg)